Bachelor of Commerce: Accountancy (BCOM ACCY) Degree

 Accounting is about communicating and analysing financial reports.

-If you have a logical mind and an aptitude for numbers, the Bachelor of Commerce (BCom) in Accountancy will provide you with a a specialised degree in accountancy, that will prepare you for a professional career in this field.
+If you have a logical mind and an aptitude for numbers, the UOWD's Bachelor of Commerce (BCom) - Accountancy in UAE will provide you with a specialised degree in accountancy, that will prepare you for a professional career in this field.
 At UOWD, The Bachelor of Commerce (BCom) in Accountancy will help you understand and critically analyse financial reporting issues and their impact within the framework of the International Financial Reporting Standards (IFRS).
 Furthermore, you will develop an understanding of cost and management accounting techniques for planning, decision-making and performance evaluation.
-It will also provide you with a foundation in the procedures of auditing and international taxation.
+It will also provide the foundation in the procedures of auditing and international taxation.

 The UAE’s rapid growth as a major international business hub means there are a wealth of employment possibilities in the financial services sector.
 Deloitte & Touche, Ernst & Young, KPMG and Pricewaterhouse Coopers, – the ‘big four’ accountancy firms – all have offices in Dubai.
 Graduates of the BCom in Accountancy can undertake professional roles such as: